Lab Required

 LDRS 651 Readings in Leadership Studies: Directed readings on a specific topic in leadership.
 Requisite Information: permission required

 LDRS 670 Leadership and Personal Development: The focus of this course will be on you as the leader from an individual perspective.
 It will be an introduction to the principles and practices of positive interpersonal relationships for leadership development.
 The course will be based on each student's perception of their own life experiences that have helped them reach this level in their leadership development journey (Past), where they are now in that journey (Present), and their personal leadership goals (Future).
-Requisite Information: LDRS 302 - Non-Lab Pre-Requisite; PR., LDRS 302 or PERM.
+Requisite Information: PR, LDRS 300 or graduate standing

 LDRS 677 Internship in Leadership Studies: This course is designed for students in their final stage of the leadership studies field of emphasis.
 Activities include practical experience in an organization that will allow a student to exercise, observe, and appreciate leadership behavior.
-Requisite Information: PR., LDRS 300, LDRS 302, LDRS 310 or PERM.
+Requisite Information: PR, LDRS 300, LDRS 302, LDRS 310, or permission

 LDRS 807 Leadership in Teams and Collaborative Environments: This course examines the leadership process in the context of team and group dynamics.
 It investigates process and content issues of team building, interpersonal and group relations, and effective problem solving and decision making skills in collaborative environments.
-The course places particular emphasis on the relationship between teams within business organizations and external constituents.
+The course places particular emphasis on the relationship between teams within organizations.
+Requisite Information: PR, graduate standing